 About

-Hello!
+Welcome here!
 I am a researcher in infectious disease dynamics.
-I develop models that combine novel data sources, scientific knowledge, and state-of-the-art statistical methods to guide effective policies from noisy, incomplete, and often misleading data.
-Most of my work concerns COVID-19 and cholera.
+I develop models that combine scientific knowledge and state-of-the-art statistical methods to guide effective policies from noisy, incomplete, and often misleading data.
+Most of my work concerns COVID-19, seasonal influenza, or cholera.

-• InfluPaint, where we do inpainting on epidemic curves generated by denoising diffusion probabilistic models, to produce forecasts of influenza transmission in the U.S.
+• InfluPaint, where we inpaint epidemic curves generated by denoising diffusion probabilistic models, to produce forecasts of influenza transmission in the U.S.

 My research output finishes on GitHub or Google Scholar, if not buried in a computer folder.